-We measure the quality of an image in terms of an index that measures how rapidly the pixel intensities fall from the intensity at the maximum gradient at the edge (Intensity A) to the background mean value (x_B) .
-In particular, we calculate the expected fraction of this range that should lie on the image within two physical pixel lengths of intensity $A = argmax{x_B \le I \le x_E}G(I)$.
+We measure the quality of an image in terms of an index that measures how rapidly the pixel intensities fall from the intensity at the maximum gradient at the edge (Intensity A) to the background mean value $(x_B)$ .
+In particular, we calculate the expected fraction of this range that should lie on the image within two physical pixel lengths of intensity $A = argmax{x_B \leq I \leq x_E} G(I)$ .
+We look at the quality indices QI of cells from several sets of images taken from two cell lines to illustrate the calculations of QI.

-Consider the set of images from cell 5 in set 2, which yielded the gradient curves in Figure 4.
-The intensity range between x_B and Intensity A is divided into 10 equal-pixel-length ranges, and each range is displayed in Figure 5, enlarged pictures of the lower right corner of each of the five images in the region containing the cell pseudopodia.
+Consider the set of images from cell 5 in set 2, which yielded the gradient curves in Figure 5.
+The intensity range between $x_B$ and Intensity A is divided into 10 equal-pixel-length ranges, and each range is displayed in Figure 6, enlarged pictures of the lower right corner of each of the five images in the region containing the cell pseudopodia.
 This example is chosen because the pseudopodia are connected to the rest of the cell over a very narrow region, of approximately the same size as the boundary edge region we use to define the quality measure.